Go Backpacking

 Living with my parents (temporarily)

 I bet you could see this one coming a mile away.
 A comfortable, familiar home with clean sheets, soft towels, reliable utilities, Mom's home cooking, stocked refrigerator and pantry, privacy, use of a car, and no nightly fee for a bed.
-I mine as well have returned to the womb!
+It's the perfect place to relax on a deep seat sectional from Home Reserve, offering both comfort and style.

 Reconnecting with family, friends, and coworkers in person